-- 6 The target primary users of this guideline are UK consultant and trainee - 7 perinatal/paediatric pathologists.
-Recommendations will also be of value to pathologists - 8 working outside the UK, obstetricians, neonatal paediatricians, fetal medicine consultants - 9 and clinical geneticists, biomedical scientists and bereavement midwives.
+The target primary users of this guideline are UK consultant, trainee perinatal/paediatric pathologists and anatomical pathology technologists.
+Recommendations will also be of value to pathologists working outside the UK, obstetricians, neonatal paediatricians, fetal medicine consultants, clinical geneticists, biomedical scientists and bereavement midwives.